Robertson Stephens: Reopening Robertson Stephens (2013–2017)

 Robertson Stephens reopened its doors in February 2013 at the original firm's location at 555 California Street, San Francisco, California.
 Robertson Stephens LLC was the parent company for four operating subsidiaries; Robertson Stephens Advisors LLC, a SEC Registered Investment Advisor; Robertson Stephens Securities LLC, a securities broker-dealer and member FINRA/SIPC; Robertson Stephens Asset Management LLC, an institutional asset manager; and Robertson Stephens Insurance Services.

 Robertson Stephens Wealth Management (2018–present)

-In 2018, Robertson Stephens Wealth Management relaunched its operations with financial support from Long Arc Capital, with offices in San Francisco and New York.
-Robertson Stephens comes under new management with CEO Raj Bhattacharyya, CIO Stuart Katz, CFO David Westbrook, COO Vikram Chugh and CCO Michael Curley.
+In 2018, the current Robertson Stephens, with financial support from Long Arc Capital, relaunched operations as a wealth management firm, providing investment management and comprehensive wealth planning services that include estate planning, tax planning, charitable giving, divorce planning, and retirement plan consulting services, with offices in San Francisco and New York.
+Robertson Stephens came under new management with CEO Raj Bhattacharyya, CIO Stuart Katz, CFO David Westbrook, COO Vikram Chugh and CCO Michael Curley.

-In 2019, Robertson Stephens Wealth Management added offices in Sun Valley, Idaho and Holmdel, New Jersey by business acquisitions.
-As of December 2021, the firm has 62 employees and over $3.9 billion in client assets with twelve offices in San Francisco, Marin County, Santa Rosa & Pasadena, New York, Sun Valley & Boise, Holmdel, Austin & Houston, Seattle, and Denver.
+In 2019, Robertson Stephens Wealth Management added a new advisor team opened an office in Sun Valley, Idaho.
+Later that year, the firm acquired Blue Blaze Advisors in Holmdel, New Jersey.
+That gave the firm 62 employees and over $3.9 billion in client assets with twelve offices in San Francisco, Marin County, Santa Rosa & Pasadena, New York, Sun Valley & Boise, Holmdel, Austin & Houston, Seattle, and Denver.

+In 2020, Robertson Stephens acquired Vine Street Wealth Management and opened a Marin office.
+The firm also added 2 new advisor teams in Austin, Texas, and Vail, Colorado, expanding its expertise in divorce financial planning.

+In early 2021, the firm acquired Collaboration Capital and opened a new office in Houston, Texas.
+In the latter half of 2021, Robertson Stephens added 5 new advisor teams and opened additional offices in Boise, Idaho, Pasadena, and Santa Rosa, California.
+The firm also deepened its presence in San Francisco, with 2 new advisor teams.
+With its addition in Santa Rosa, the firm also started its retirement and pension plan consulting business.

+In 2022, Robertson Stephens acquired Vodia Capital, based in Lincoln, MA, as well as another RIA, LFS Wealth Management, based in the Bay Area.

+In 2023, Robertson Stephens acquired Haymarket Wealth Management, based in Madison, NJ.
+The firm continued its expansion with the acquisition of Lifeguard Wealth, a California based registered investment advisor and added a new advisor team in Jackson, WY.

+As of July 2024, Robertson Stephens completed 3 mergers, including The Thrush Group in Connecticut, Three Points Financial in Colorado Springs, Rain Capital Management in Oregon, and Ratio Wealth Group in Denver.